gschinaia/gschinaia.github.io/_pages/about.md

 ---

 Hi!
-I am a Postdoctoral Scholar at the [Development Innovation Lab](https://bfi.uchicago.edu/development-innovation-lab/), part of the Becker Friedman Institute at the University of Chicago.
+I am a Postdoctoral Scholar at the [Development Innovation Lab](https://bfi.uchicago.edu/development-innovation-lab/) at the University of Chicago.

 I completed my PhD (DPhil) at the [Department of Economics](https://www.economics.ox.ac.uk/) at the University of Oxford.

 My research interests are in development, labour, and behavioural economics.
 I use randomised and natural experiments to help answer policy questions.
-My current research studies firm and household behaviour in low-income rural settings.
+I am interested in how digital technologies, social protection programmes, and financial innovations impact households in low-income rural settings, as well as studying interventions to enhance state effectiveness.

-I am also affiliated with the [Bissau Economics Lab](https://www.bissaueconomicslab.com/), the [Centre for the Study of African Economies](https://www.csae.ox.ac.uk/), and the [Mind and Behaviour Research Group](https://mbrg.bsg.ox.ac.uk/).
+I am also scientific director at the [Bissau Economics Lab](https://www.bissaueconomicslab.com/).

 [**Curriculum Vitae**](https://gschinaia.github.io/files/gschinaia_cv.pdf)